soulwing/psycopg-aws-lambda/README.md

 to build PostgreSQL client applications that use `libpq` using the latest stable version of that library.
 The development community for PostgreSQL has demonstrated a solid history of maintaining both backward and forward compatibility between `libpq` and the PostgreSQL server.

-For this reason, this project is generally built using the latest stable version of PostgreSQL when creating new tagged builds.
+Ideally, this project would be built using the latest stable version of PostgreSQL.
+However, as of version 12.x, it appears that PostgreSQL has some dependency on `libcrypto` even when OpenSSL support is not configured.
+Not sure what/why.
+Until this can be resolved, this project builds against PostgreSQL 11.x.